-Figure 3: Schematic of the application used by field technicians to enter KCl extraction data

-The product-specific data constraint and validation requirements built into data entry applications and database ingest are described in the document NEON Raw Data Validation for Soil inorganic nitrogen pools and transformations, Level 0 (NEON.DP0.10080), provided with every download of this data product.
+Figure 3: Schematic of the application used by field technicians to enter KCl extraction data database ingest are described in the document NEON Raw Data Validation for Soil inorganic nitrogen pools and transformations, Level 0 (NEON.DP0.10080), provided with every download of this data product.
 Contained within this file is a field named 'entryValidationRulesForm', which describes syntactically the validation rules for each field built into the data entry application.
 There is also a field named 'entry-ValidationRulesParser', which described the validation rules for external labs that submit spreadsheets to the NEON database.
 Data entry constraints are described in Nicl syntax in the validation file provided with every data download, and the Nicl language is described in NEON's Ingest Conversion Language (NICL) specifications ([AD[14]).